jacobsvennevik/ros-drone/DEVELOPMENT_PLAN.md

 - ✅ Results match expected behavior from paper
 - ✅ No inconsistencies in summary tables
 - ✅ Visualizations are clear and informative

+#### Next Actions
+- **Full multi-window sweep (1.2.1)**: Once the Betti-gap investigation yields a stable `b₁ = 1` configuration, rerun `python3 experiments/validate_hoffman_2016.py --duration 900 --integration-windows 0 60 120 240 480` with those parameters and archive the resulting composite figure (barcode + summary table) as `results/validate_multi_window_obstacle.png`.
+Include the new summary table in the documentation to show that the obstacle loop persists across the default integration windows.

 ---